-- You can only import one ruleset at a time. - The format of an imported .csv file must exactly match the format of the exported inventory.
-If you plan to import an inventory, you should export it first and then update the exported file as needed before importing it. - After importing the inventory to the 10.0.0.0 version Compliance engine from older versions, ruleset refresh is mandatory when the inventory has any document store type assignments or the user needs to perform document store type masking on the columns from the imported inventory.
+- · Only one rule set can be imported at a time. - The format of an imported .csv file must exactly match the format of the exported inventory.
+If you plan to import an inventory, you should export it first and then update the exported file as needed before importing it. - After importing the inventory to the 10.0.0.0 version Compliance Engine from older versions, rule set refresh is mandatory when the inventory has any document store type assignments, or the user needs to perform document store type masking on the columns from the imported inventory.

-Document store-type masking
+6.9.8 Document store-type masking